-Jennifer Boykin, President
+Jennifer Boykin, Past President

 Jennifer L. Boykin, Ed.
-D. is the State Director of Special Education for the Mississippi Department of Education.
+D. is Project Manager and Special Supports Lead for Bailey Education Group where her areas of expertise include special education, social emotional learning, Multitiered Systems of Support (MTSS), classroom management and behavior, policy and procedure, and early childhood.
 In addition, she is Assistant Professor of Education at William Carey University where she teaches graduate level education courses and supervises alternate route interns in the field.
 Having served in public education for 17 years, she began her career as a special education teacher for elementary students with moderate to severe disabilities and has taught students with mild to moderate disabilities at the middle school level.
 She began her educational leadership experience as Special Education Case Manager and Section 504 Coordinator.
-She has served as Director of

-Special Services for Pearl Public School District for 6 years.
+She has served as Director of Special Services for Pearl Public School District for 6 years.
 She earned her Bachelor of Arts in Education from Millsaps College and her Specialist and Doctorate in Education from William Carey University.
 She values involvement in vocational organizations as a vehicle for continuous professional improvement.
 As such, she currently serves as President for the Mississippi Council for Exceptional Children and President Emeritus of the Mississippi Council for Administrators of Special Education (MS-CASE).
 She is a member of Crossgates Baptist Church where she is a member of the Crossgates Praise Team and Worship Choir.
 She lives in Pearl, Mississippi with her husband, Justin, and their two children.

-Julie Etheridge, President-Elect
+Julie Etheridge, President